vj-sananda/hw_interview_questions/general/pack/README.md

 # Commentary

 There are two aspects to this problem.
 Firstly, for each input channel, the corresponding output channel should be computed.
-It can be noted that for a given input channel A, the corresponding output channel is (also) A, if and only if the preceeding channels are valid.
-Otherwise the output channel is A - offset, where offset is the number of non-valid locations preceeding A. For each input, the corresponding output channel can be computed by performing a population count of the non-valid channels.
+This can be carried out by considering the number of valid locations preceeding the current channel.
+By carrying a population count on the valid vector of those locations [0,A) the final output location can be derived.

 The second aspect of the problem involves the permutation.
 Once the mapping between input to output channel has been computed, the output